 Reviews of many development programs cite committed and competent leadership as a key factor in project, program, and country success.
 Central questions revolve around the relative importance of leadership in successful development initiatives and the leadership characteristics that leave behind a sustainable legacy, i.e., a lasting foundation for others to build upon.
-Looking at these questions, this mini-course will (a) review several key concepts of leadership from political science and management perspectives; (b) attempt to develop a framework for evaluating effective leadership in the development context; and (c) utilize the framework to examine the profiles and actions of several recent development leaders.
-The course is primarily a group discussion, with a class presentation and a final paper focusing on a profile and analysis of an actual leader.
+Looking at these questions, this mini-course will (a) review several key concepts of leadership from political science, sociology, and management perspectives; (b) attempt to develop a framework for evaluating effective leadership in the development context; and (c) utilize the framework to examine the profiles and actions of several recent development leaders.
+The course is primarily a group discussion, with a class presentation and a final paper focusing on the profile and analysis of an actual leader

 Why have people been migrating from one country to another, often despite significant risks involved?
 What impacts have such migrations had on labor markets, finances and trade of sending and receiving countries?
 Are the monies migrants send home more development-friendly than Official Development Assistance or Foreign Direct Investment?
 How does migration affect innovation?
 How can we better analyze, and possibly manage, international migration?
 If any of these questions intrigued you, this course may be for you.